Spectre.ai Dividend Token Trading 180.5% Higher Over Last Week (SXDT)

-Spectre.ai Dividend Token (CURRENCY:SXDT) traded 21.2% higher against the U.S. dollar during the 24-hour period ending at 15:00 PM Eastern on August 11th.
-Spectre.ai Dividend Token has a total market capitalization of $9.56 million and approximately $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last 24 hours.
-In the last seven days, Spectre.ai Dividend Token has traded up 180.5% against the U.S. dollar.
-One Spectre.ai Dividend Token coin can now be purchased for approximately $0.12 or 0.00000313 BTC on exchanges.
+Spectre.ai Dividend Token (CURRENCY:SXDT) traded 21.2% higher against the US dollar during the 24-hour period ending at 17:00 PM E.T. on August 14th.
+In the last week, Spectre.ai Dividend Token has traded up 180.5% against the US dollar.
+One Spectre.ai Dividend Token coin can now be bought for about $0.12 or 0.00000313 BTC on cryptocurrency exchanges.
+Spectre.ai Dividend Token has a market cap of $9.56 million and approximately $6.00 worth of Spectre.ai Dividend Token was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.